-ASPREE will never release your personal information to third parties unless ordered to do so by a court order or by law.
+ASPREE and ASPREE-XT will never release your personal information to third parties unless ordered to do so by a court order or by law.

 Can insurance companies, drug companies, employers, or my relatives find out about the results of research on my information?

-Your information will NOT be released by ASPREE to any third parties unless ordered to do so by a court order or by law.
+Your personal information will NOT be released to any third parties unless ordered to do so by a court order or by law.

-Only medical information that is directly related to the study will be collected, de-identified, stored and analysed for the purposes of the trial, and possibly a clinical audit undertaken by your GP.
+Only medical information that is directly related to the study will be collected, de-identified, stored and analysed for the purposes of the research, and possibly a clinical audit undertaken by your GP.

-What happens to information about me if I die while I am still a participant in the ASPREE study?
+What happens to information about me if I die while I am still a participant in the ASPREE-XT study?

 We sincerely hope this doesn’t happen!
-In that unfortunate event, information collected about ASPREE participants would remain in the database, de-identified and kept for research purposes.
+In that unfortunate event, information collected during the course of the study would remain in the database, de-identified and kept for research purposes.